 An increasing amount of mobile users has taken to using their phones to make payments for bills or purchases for products.
 Accepting mobile forms of payment gives customers some peace of mind knowing that the items they purchased will arrive soon at their homes.

-Online retailers who don’t currently allow mobile payments will begin to see some shifts in buying decisions as e-commerce rises and overtakes traditional brick-and-mortar retail operations.
+Online retailers who don’t currently allow mobile payments will begin to see some shifts in buying decisions as best merchant services for e-commerce rises and overtakes traditional brick-and-mortar retail operations.
 As fraud detection technology for mobile methods of payment continues to evolve, merchants should be able to realize the opportunities to capture sales and attract customers by allowing mobile payment methods.
 In turn, consumers are more likely to return to do business with those merchants, knowing they can shop for goods and services from where they happen to be, whether at work, at home, or on vacation.
 What are your thoughts about the perks and pitfalls of accepting mobile payments?